ComputeCanada/magic_castle/README.md

 ## Using Cloudflare DNS Service

 1. Uncomment the `dns` module in your `main.tf`.
+2. Download and install the CloudFlare module: `terraform get`.
 2. Export the following environment variables `CLOUDFLARE_EMAIL` and `CLOUDFLARE_TOKEN`.
 3. Run `terraform apply`.